Try out some of these sandwich recipes to make your next lunch exciting!

-This spicy Thai chicken salad is a great flavorful and healthy alternative to the typical heavy mayo-based chicken salad recipes.
-Packed with peanut-y awesomeness, the sesame peanut dressing is loaded with flavor and makes an amazing sauce for guilt-free chicken wrap.
+This spicy Thai chicken salad is a flavorful alternative to the typical heavy mayo-based chicken salad recipes.
+Packed with peanutty awesomeness, the sesame peanut dressing is loaded with flavor and makes an amazing sauce for a chicken wrap.
 The herbs bring an unexpected pop of freshness to the sandwich while the Sriracha adds a flair of spice.
-And if you don't like heat, leave off the Sriracha and chilis and add a splash of lime juice instead.
+And if you don't like heat, leave off the Sriracha and chili and add a splash of lime juice instead.

 03 of 19